Coolidge Expansion Project FAQ

 SRP continues to see higher-than-average increasing customer demand across our service area, one of the fastest-growing regions in the country.
 Our service territory continues to see a population increase more than three times the national average.
 In addition, SRP is experiencing major industrial and manufacturing growth from large companies establishing and expanding operations in the region.

 This growth causes SRP's peak electricity demand to increase significantly.
-Specifically, we are forecasting growth in peak electricity demand of approximately 2,645 megawatts (MW) by 2030, which represents a 35% increase from today.
+Specifically, we are forecasting growth in peak electricity demand of approximately 2,300 megawatts (MW) by 2030, which represents an increase of over 30% from today.

 A combination of this growth and the region's overall resource constraints means that without proper planning, Arizona utilities will be challenged to meet customers' needs in the very near future.

-Third-party energy consulting group E3 recently concluded that the Southwest is facing "a significant and urgent need" for new power resources due to growing demand and planned fossil fuel plant retirements.
+In 2022, third-party energy consulting group E3 concluded that the Southwest is facing "a significant and urgent need" for new power resources due to growing demand and planned fossil fuel plant retirements.

 Supply chain and other issues are also contributing to constraints.
 A U.S. Commerce Department investigation has negatively impacted solar panel supply chains, and all of the solar projects that SRP has under contract to begin operation in 2024 are at risk of delays and cost increases.
 Lithium costs are skyrocketing, and the supply chain for batteries is also experiencing challenges, resulting in potential delays and higher costs.